I Bet You Will

-I Bet You Will is an Internet webcast, and later a show on MTV that paid people to do outrageous things for money.
+I Bet You Will is an Internet webcast, and later a show on MTV, that paid people to do outrageous things for money.
 In 2008, reruns of the program began to air on Spike.
 It was created by Morgan Spurlock.
 The show was hosted by Spurlock, musician/TV host/model Willa Ford, musician Jive Jones, comedian Godfrey, and Hescher.

 Format

 The host selected a participant from a seemingly random group gathered on a street, at the beach, or on a college campus.
-The M.C.
-(Master of Ceremonies) then presented the stunt and told the player how much money they would win if the dare was successfully completed.
+The Master of Ceremonies then presented the stunt and told the player how much money they would win if the dare was successfully completed.

 If the contestant rejected the amount of money, the host usually raised the bet.
 As soon as a bet was agreed upon, the player attempted the stunt.
 If successful, the contestant won the money.
 If unsuccessful, they won nothing except for what was collected in a "pity jar" by audience members watching.

-On several occasions, if a participant did not agree to a bet, the host would ask if someone else in the audience would do it for a "Stolen Bet" of the same amount of money offered to the original participant.
+On several occasions, if a participant did not agree to a bet, the host would ask if someone else in the audience would do it for a "Stolen Bet", of the same amount of money offered to the original participant.

 Several segments were shown per episode, the end of which usually showed the contestant saying "I Bet You Will..." followed by the name of the stunt or the thing the contestant had to do.